 It goes without saying that great customer service should be at the foundation of all that your company stands for, but it can also be highly beneficial to your bottom line if you get people to use your service again.

 So how often do you go the extra mile for your customers?
-And I don’t just mean offering a service with a smile.
-I mean, going out of your way to do something that’s worth stopping the press for.
+And that’s not just about offering a service with a smile.
+Sometimes it means going out of your way to do something that’s worth stopping the press for.

-Check out my favourite examples of great customer service and get inspired…
+Check out these examples of great customer service and get inspired…

 The mobile phone company O2 ran a competition to win free pizza, but the winner – Dan from Essex – never did receive his prize.

 To his dismay he went straight over to Twitter and tweeted his outrage, whilst threatening to leave the mobile phone company and move to their competitor, Three.

 Three decided to get involved and offered Dan free ice-cream to try and tempt him over to their side.

 But as you can imagine, this didn’t go down well with 02 who instantly begged or his forgiveness and offered him free pizza for the ENTIRE year!

 Needless to say, Dan was left a very happy chap and O2 did well to make up for their terrible mistake.